ebdrup/json-schema-benchmark/README.md

 `is-my-json-valid` is currently by far the fastest JSON-schema validator out there.

 The fastest validator has 100%, the rest a lower score relative to the fastest.
+If a validator has a score of 5% that means that it's speed is 5% of the fastest, meaning that it's 20 times slower than the fastest

 The number in parenthesis is the number of validations of the entire test suite per second.